 I would love to see every employer provide a work environment that allows support and flexibility to those who have experienced trauma, both for military personnel and for civilians (since trauma affects over 70% of all people at least once in their lifetime).

 If you are a business owner, consider evaluating whether your company culture is empathetic and compassionate to those who have experienced trauma.

 If you’re an employee and feel comfortable approaching your boss, consider discussing some ways in which the company could allow staff to feel included and safe, while also increasing the quality of the services or products that customers receive.

 Looking for help in creating accommodations for your workplace?
-Let’s talk.
-Schedule a free 30-minute consult with Grace today.
+Find out more here.

 Grace LaConte is a business consultant, writer, workplace equity strategist, and the founder of LaConte Consulting.
 Her risk management tools are used around the globe, and she has successfully reversed toxic work environments for clients in the healthcare and non-profit fields.
 Grace specializes in lactation law compliance & policy development, reducing staff turnover after maternity leave, and creating a participatory work culture.